Adult Size Spiral Dress

 The next difficulty was to choose four fabrics with enough contrast but some kind of harmony.
 I spent a while moving pieces of fabric around, then came across that fat quarter of running wolves I’d picked up somewhere and was dying to find a use for, and the whole thing just fell together.
 I had a variety of green and foresty scraps, and I think the bears went along with the wolf theme just enough to make it all look intentional.

 Looking intentional is important to me.
-I want there to be no doubt that I did this ON PURPOSE.
+I want there to be no doubt that I did this on purpose.

 Results EXACTLY what I’ve been dreaming of all these years.